tfoeisbetter/Hyper-Space/README.md

 ## Where to ask for help

 > [!NOTE]
-> If you'd like to get links, support, or other deployment methods join
+> If you'd like to get links, support, or other deployment methods
-> our [Discord Server](https://discord.gointospace.app) or open a discussion.
+> i will have a google doc.
+>  i will update it every 2 days

 ## Contribution

 To contribute to Space, clone the repo locally and submit your code in a pull request.
-If you are making large changes, please make sure you test your code before submitting a pull request.
-Please check [contributing.md](https://github.com/NightProxy/Space/blob/main/contributing.md) for a more in-depth explanation.
+If you are making large changes, please make sure you test your code before submitting.

 ## Contributors

-Thank you to the following people for contributing to Space.
+Thank you to the Original Contributors for contributing to Space.